 The man eventually hired me as a career coach, and several months later he made the transition into a C-level position at a leading nonprofit organization.
 When he and I reflected on his success, he said, “I think it’s the questions we discussed, the ones right at the beginning, that made it all possible.
 Once I realized I could answer them all in the affirmative, I knew I had what it took to make a change.”

 - Can you invest hours of your free time in learning something new?
 Most people’s dream job—whether it’s a director of marketing, a boarding school history teacher, or a chief information officer—requires a high degree of expertise in a diverse set of specialized skills.
 Those skills take time, effort, and intentional practice to master.

 - Are you willing to accept rejection?
 It’s the extremely rare individual who lands his or her dream job on the first interview.
 Just as J. K. Rowling received dozens of rejection letters before having her first Harry Potter manuscript accepted, most dream job seekers will have to deal with being turned away by HR.

 - Do you know how to talk with people?
 Whether it’s fair or not, few people will recognize your expertise and value if you don’t introduce yourself to them.
-Old-fashioned networking is essential to landing most dream jobs.
+Old-fashioned networking is essential to finding most dream jobs.
 The more people know or hear about you, the more likely they will be to hire you—or point you in the direction of the perfect opportunity.